nihilisticneuralnet/Logorrhea/README.md

 This is a multi-agent conversational framework with A2A protocol that orchestrates autonomous debates between AI agents.

-## Philosophy

-I wanted to see how well they can argue, how well they preserve their statements (no bullshit like, 'you're absolutely right!').
-We ask them questions, they respond, and the conversation ends.
-But what happens when we remove ourselves from the loop entirely?
-The goal of this project is to understand what emerges when two AI agents are given a contentious topic and told simply: debate, indefinitely?

-#### Some questions i want to see being answered:
+Some questions i want to see being answered:
 - How arguments evolve and deteriorate over long conversations?
 - Whether novel insights emerge from extended dialectics?
-- Hallucinations: Do they converge toward truth, or drift into some absurdity?
+- Hallucinations: Do they converge towards a point, or shift  into some absurdity?
 - How positions shift (or don't) without external validation?
 - At what point do arguments become circular?